 6. Thai Suki

-Thai suki refers to a Thai version of hot pot.
+Thai suki refers to a local version of hot pot.
 It’s a communal dish where diners dip different types of meat, seafood, dumplings, or vegetables into a pot of broth at the center of the table.
 When ready, the food is dipped into a spicy “sukiyaki sauce” before eating.

 In spite of its name, the dish more closely resembles shabu shabu or Chinese hot pot than sukiyaki.
 I read that the dish got its name after a restaurant in Bangkok offered a modified version of Chinese hot pot in the 1950s.
 They called it “sukiyaki” after a Japanese pop song that was a worldwide hit at the time.